Who are Patrick’s Mom and Dad?

 Who Is Patrick’s Future Wife?

-Patrick and his fiancé, Brittany, started dating in high school and got engaged in September.
-They are currently expecting baby No. 1.
+Patrick and his fiancée, Brittany, started dating in high school and got engaged in September.
+They welcomed their first child, daughter Sterling Skye, in February 2021.
 The two are a major power couple, and the Texas babe created her own at-home workout program called Brittany Lynne Fitness.

 She explained during an Instagram video in November she’s always had her “own drive” and hates “being bored.”